dipkpatel/Projects/README.txt

 Purpose : To use system tools to available for parsing and generation of the java code.
           A more efficient and easier way to use a high level parser Lex/Yacc.
           It provides the same functionality as the Parameter Manager, however, Lex/Yacc executable called yadc can be used externally without the dependancy of Dialogc GUI.
+          This script is meant to be used an run on a linux/unix system.
+If wanting to run it on MacOS, Please use the assignment folder.
+In the Assignment folder, the provided makefile will work for MacOS.